lauraxinli84/finetune_vs_prompt_gen_ai_f25_proj_present/README.md

 - Balanced representation prevents class bias
 - Clear boundaries between adjacent sentiment levels

+**Why this matters:** Imagine teaching someone to rate movies without showing them any 5-star examples—they'd struggle to distinguish between 4-star and 5-star reviews.
+Similarly, the model needs to see at least one instance of each rating level to understand the complete scale.
+Our 5-shot approach (one per class) provides this complete reference frame, whereas a 4-shot approach would leave one rating level unrepresented.

 **2. Simplified Output Format**

 Keeping the prompt format consistent with examples: